solana-mobile/solana-mobile-doc-site/docs/marketing/engaging-seeker-users.md

 #### View on an Explorer
 - An individual [Seeker Genesis Token](https://explorer.solana.com/address/5mXbkqKz883aufhAsx3p5Z1NcvD2ppZbdTTznM6oUKLj/token-extensions) and its extensions
 - Seeker Genesis Token [Metadata Account](https://explorer.solana.com/address/GT22s89nU4iWFkNXj1Bw6uYhJJWDRPpShHt4Bk8f99Te/)

+### Transferability

+The Seeker Genesis Token can be transferred between a user's wallet accounts on a permissioned basis via the Mint Authority.

+A transfer occurs when a user changes their primary account in the Seed Vault Wallet.

 ## Verifying Seeker Genesis Token Ownership